hashicorp/nomad/website/source/docs/jobops/logs.html.md

 Accessing applications logs is critical when debugging issues, performance problems or even for verifying the application is starting correctly.
-To make this as simple as possible, Nomad provides both a CLI tool and an API for accessing application logs and data files.
+To make this as simple as possible, Nomad provides [log rotation](/docs/jobspec/index.html#log_rotation) in the jobspec, provides a [CLI command](/docs/commands/logs.html) and an [API](/docs/http/client-fs.html#logs) for accessing application logs and data files.

 To see this in action we can just run the example job which created using `nomad init`: